 On a Friday and Saturday 15.30, they run a “My First Visit” tour for families, as well as running a weekend art program.

-In my honest opinion, it’s not the best place for children.
+In my honest opinion, it’s not the best place for children in Abu Dhabi.
 The main museum will not hold their attention for long and only older, more curious children are likely to be engaged for any period of time with the Children’s Museum.
-There are no child minding options, so I would suggest this is part of your visit to Abu Dhabi you will need to plan around in balancing family needs.
+There are no child-minding options, so I would suggest this is part of your visit to Abu Dhabi you will need to plan around in balancing family needs.

 Important information to know planning your visit to the Louvre Abu Dhabi

 - Tue/Wed & Sat/Sun 10am to 8pm (last entry 7.30pm)

 - Thu/Fri 10am to 10pm (last entry 9.30pm)

 Concessions 31.5 AED ($8.50USD)

 This includes UAE teachers, young adults 13-22 years, UAE military

 Complimentary tickets for children under 13, Journalists, disabled, Louvre Art Club Members